kidscancode/godot_recipes/src/content/3D/camera_gimbal.md

 `"cam_zoom_in"` | Wheel Up
 `"cam_zoom_out"` | Wheel Down

 Here's the initial script.
-Note that we're making sure to rotate each `Spatial` in its local space around the specific axis, as described above.
+Note that we're making sure to rotate each {{< gd-icon Node3D >}}`Spatial` in its local space around the specific axis, as described above.

 ```gdscript
 extends Spatial